 The sun can be strong in Delhi, use sunscreen, and bring a hat and sunglasses.

 India is a conservative country.
 Leave the short shorts and tank tops at home.
 Ladies, if you don’t want a lot of attention, dress modestly.
 Cover your legs, shoulders and cleavage.
-Keep a dupatta (Indian scarf) with you – an indespensable accessory in India.
+Keep a dupatta (Indian scarf) with you – an indispensable accessory in India.
 You’ll need it to cover your hair if you venture into a mosque or gurudwara, and it’s great as a shawl if you get chilly or just want to cover up.

 3. Keep small bills